 - Follow the steps of the writing process.

-- I use the following book in this lesson.
-It can be found in the Teacher’s Store or you may substitute another title that encourages persuasive writing.
-Dear Mrs. LaRue: Letters from Obedience School by Mark Teague
+- I use the following book in this lesson, but you may substitute another title that encourages persuasive writing: Dear Mrs. LaRue: Letters from Obedience School by Mark Teague

 - A variety of colored markers

 - Prepare a sheet of chart paper entitled Persuasive Words.

 - Enlarged copy of a selected letter from Dear Mrs. LaRue: Letters from Obedience School